 Kefir grains can also be used to make yummy Kefir cheeses that are quick to make and even faster to eat!

 Kefir is one of the easiest ways to improve your health at very little cost.
 It can taste incredible and the results are usually seen in your body within a very short space of time.
 It is simple to make, no rocket science here!
 It can also be made in different ways that alter both the taste and texture – to suit all palates.

 Food for thought!

-Like most fermented foods, kefir is a great way to help achieve a healthy digestive system.
+Like most fermented foods, kefir probiotics drink are a great way to help achieve a healthy digestive system.
 Regular consumption of correctly prepared cultured foods such as sauerkraut and other cultured vegetables, any cultured dairy products such as yogurt, sour cream and butter, and also ferments like kombucha – will replenish and maintain healthy bacteria in the digestive tract.

 They do this by supplying masses of friendly microflora directly into the gut.
 Once they are populated in the gut, these beneficial probiotic microbes get to work quickly.
 They extract and retain many valuable vitamins and minerals for our body’s use.
 They help to keep our blood alkaline, along with numerous other health benefits.

-Personally, I have been making and using Kefir since about 1992 – long before it every became “hip”, and I would not ever be with out it.
+Personally, I have been making and using Kefir probiotics drink since about 1992 – long before it every became “hip”, and I would not ever be with out it.

 I think I have experimented in just about every way possible with this great little culture.
 And of course I will be sharing what I have learned here.

 Please, browse around to get a feel for what you can do with this amazing culture.
 Here, you can learn all about kefir.
-I have instructions on how to make kefir at home, free milk kefir and water kefir recipes.
+I have instructions on how to make a delicious kefir probiotics drink at home, free milk kefir and water kefir recipes.